 - Looking for a place to put a huge taxable account they’ve taken years to amass.

-I personally don’t think it’s a great idea to put too much money in a start-up, especially not if you’re talking about your life savings.
+I personally don’t think it’s a great idea to put too much money in a startup, especially if you’re talking about your life savings in a taxable account.

-If you feel M1 Finance is right for you, click here to open an account.
+If you feel that an M1 Finance account is right for you, click here to open an account.